 9) Regulation, governance, and corporate power

-• Analysis: More than a quarter of Brits (27%) discussed with YouGov’s AI interviewer the concept of AI governance, whether that’s through governmental mandate, corporate responsibility, or another approach.
+• Human analysis: More than a quarter of interviewees (27%) discussed with YouGov’s AI interviewer the concept of AI governance, whether that’s through governmental mandate, corporate responsibility or another approach.
 The topic tied for third-most engaging (7.5 out of 10) of the 14 surfaced, meaning that oversight of AI engrossed respondents who decided it was worth mentioning.

 • “Ultimately I think AI is too powerful to be in the hands of a wealthy few.
 It's the sort of thing that should be in the hands of government or a strictly regulated independent non-profit.
 I believe this is a technology on par with nuclear weapons in terms of its destructive potential - there's no way we'd allow private companies to have nukes.” said a man in Scotland aged 25-34.